-4.1.3.9 Extrapolation Errors
+5.1.3.9 Extrapolation Errors

 One common error when building clamp tables involves extrapolation.
 Most simulators extrapolate the data points in a table to calculate values beyond the table's range.
-For example, examine the following [GND Clamp] table (typical corner only shown):
+For example, examine the [GND Clamp] in Table 5.8 below (typical corner only shown):